zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

 ### Overview

 Field validation is used for attaching constraints to field values.
-Unlike access policies, field validation rules are only applied on individual fields, and only checked for 'create' and 'update' operations.
+Unlike access policies, field validation rules are only applied on individual fields and are only checked for 'create' and 'update' operations.

 Internally ZenStack uses [zod](https://github.com/colinhacks/zod ':target=blank') for validation.